 Overspecialization became a huge problem in today’s Data Warehouse projects.
 Industries with a longer history are well aware of the adverse effects of the extreme division of labor (look up “Taylorism”).
 Think of the Kaizen idea that became famous in the 80s and 90s – , it seems to be the case that Data Warehousing is about to repeat history.

-Any environment where each project member has to contribute to a very narrow range of skills, lacks understanding of the big picture or is not expected to develop such, is predestined for failure.
+Any environment where each project member has to contribute to a very narrow range of skills, lacks understanding of the big picture, or is not expected to develop it is predestined for failure.

 It is very fashionable these days to create ever more exact roles with the sole purpose of cutting costs – at least at the beginning of a project.
 From my experience, this never actually pays off.

 It just moves the costs from the beginning to the end of the project while they multiply along the way, and it is the time when you have to hire real data warehouse experts to get back on track again.
 Be wary of so-called experts without real-world, hands-on experience.

 4. Aiming for a Data Warehouse but achieving an Operational Data Store

 “Let us just continue with aspirin and a little massage.”